RealImage/challenge2019/README.md

+# To Execute:

+run a command "node app.js" in project directory

 # Qube Cinemas Challenge 2019
 Qube delivers the movie content to theatres all around the world.
 There are multiple delivery partners to help us deliver the content.